Are these NYC fire hydrant and parking sign an ambush?

 [ Source: NYC Traffic Rules, 4-08(e)(2) ]

-Does the addition of the “parking permitted” addendum to the no standing sign neutralize the danger?
-And, eliminate the risk of a fire hydrant parking ticket on Tuesdays only?
+Does adding the “parking permitted” supplement to the no-standing sign neutralize the danger?
+And eliminate the risk of a fire hydrant parking ticket on Tuesdays only?

 Yes